Nordix/xcluster-cni/README.md

 * Use a link-local ipv6 address to the node.
 This requires the MAC address for the node which can be dug up from the ARP cache.
-This is a hackish solution, but should work in most cases.
+This is a hackish solution, but should work in most cases and is used as a last resort.

+`xcluster-cni` uses an ipv6 prefix if defined in the `IPV6_PREFIX` environment variable or uses link-local ipv6 addresses if no prefix is specified.

 ## Description